ASOS Animal Welfare Policy

 Endangered species appearing on either the International Union for the Conservation of Nature (IUCN) or the Convention of International Trade in Endangered Species (CITES) lists must not be used in products.

 Real fur or pelts must not be used in products.
-This includes Karakul lambskin pelts from aborted or newborn lambs.
+This includes Karakul lambskin pelts from aborted or newborn lambs and Mongolian lambs fur.

 Leather & Skin

 All leather or skin must be sourced as a by-product of the meat industry and from producers with good animal husbandry.
 Leather or skin must not be obtained whilst the animal is still alive or from aborted animals.
-Skins from wild-caught animals and exotic animals, including snakes, must not be used in products.
+Skins from wild-caught animals, exotic animals including snake and ostrich, must not be used in products.

 Angora & other rabbit hair